sama-shah/portfolio/README.md

 # 🎹 Sound Soup
 https://sama-shah.github.io/sound-soup/

-**A web-based music synthesizer for creating layered beats without music theory.**
+**A web-based music synthesizer to experimentally remix the music you love.**

 Built for experimental musicians who play by ear and want to make music that *feels* good.